exercism/v3/docs/maintainers/concept-exercise-style-guide.md

 ## Language Code Style

 Please consult each language's docs folder for more information on the preferred style conventions for that language.
+All exercises of a language should use a consistent coding style.

 ## Miscellaneous